 A special emphasis is placed on producing dermatologists who will work with patient populations that are underserved for geographic or socioeconomic reasons or those who will make important contributions to the future of dermatology by choosing careers as academic clinician educators.

-Our residency program is designed to provide outstanding clinical and didactic experiences.
+Our residency program is designed to provide outstanding clinical and didactic experiences, led by program director (Dr. Joy Mosser), assistant program director (Dr. Kelly Tyler) and medical student director (Dr. Jessica Kaffenberger).
 The program is sufficiently structured to ensure that no topics are neglected, but allows enough flexibility for the interested resident to pursue their preferred area of expertise.

 General dermatology: Various experiences in general dermatology exist for the residents at outpatient clinics overseen by full time and auxiliary faculty members, including: